An Efficient Algorithm for Vertex Enumeration of Arrangement: Toy Example

-We need to apply the Zero rule based on these two dictionaries, respectively.
-Let us start from Eq. \eqref{eqn:ini dic cc}.
-Similarly, this dictionary does not pass the lex-min test, and $(4,1)$ is a valid reverse pivot about the Criss-Cross rule.
-Pivoting $(4,1)$ can obtain the following dictionary:
+The algorithm needs to to apply the reverse search about the Criss-Cross rule on them, respectively.
+Let us start from the dictionary \eqref{eqn:ini dic cc}.

+Similar with the analysis to the dictionary \eqref{eqn:layer0 dic}, this dictionary does not pass the lex-min test, and the pivot $(3,1)$ is a valid reverse Criss-Cross pivot.
+Pivoting $(3,1)$ can obtain the following dictionary: